 3. “Secretariat” means the Secretariat of the Convention.

-4. “Controlled substance means a substance in Annex A, Annex B, Annex C or Annex E to this Protocol, whether existing alone or in a mixture.
+4. “Controlled substance means a substance in Annex A, Annex B, Annex C, Annex E or Annex F to this Protocol, whether existing alone or in a mixture.
 It includes the isomers of any such substance, except as specified in the relevant Annex, but excludes any controlled substance or mixture which is in a manufactured product other than a container used for the transportation or storage of that substance.

 5. “Production” means the amount of controlled substances produced, minus the amount destroyed by technologies to be approved by the Parties and minus the amount entirely used as feedstock in the manufacture of other chemicals.
 The amount recycled and reused is not to be considered as “production”.